Tag Archives | recession

 Things that go bump in the night

 The U.S economy appears unstoppable right now.
 Just about every leading and co-incident indicator you can think of is pointing to positive growth.
 Among the hundreds of indicators we follow for our models on a daily basis, we have discovered a few that are displaying worrying trends and flagging a future recession.
-It should be pointed […]
+It should be pointed out that a handful of indicators flagging recession should not mean we have to push the panic button.
+A large raft of indicators all concurring […]

 Read full story · Comments are closed